|•Seine River Cruises »||• Moulin Rouge »|

-In 1977 Centre Pompidou Paris — the Pompidou Center — opened its doors.
-Since then it has become one of the top attractions in Paris, with over six million visitors a year, about as many as the Eiffel Tower!
+It's Europe's largest museum of modern art.
+In 1977 Centre Pompidou Paris opened its doors.
+Since then it has become one of the top attractions in Paris, with as many as seven million visitors a year, about as many as the Eiffel Tower!

-However you get in, he Pompidou Center is the place to see the works of David Hockney, Picasso, Klee, Philippe Starck, Andy Warhol and other great modern artists and designers.
+The Pompidou Center is the place to see the works of David Hockney, Picasso, Klee, Philippe Starck, Andy Warhol and other great modern artists and designers.
+You'll also see hundreds of intriguing works by artists you've probably never even heard of.

-It's best to plan a full afternoon, leaving time to linger in the busy Place Georges Pompidou just outside the museum.
+It's best to plan to spend full afternoon at the museum, leaving time to linger in the busy Place Georges Pompidou just outside the museum.

 In the place you find street artists, mimes, jugglers, budding artists and musicians.
 And don't miss the famous Stravinsky Fountain, a whimsical water-spraying sculpture inspired by the musical works of Igor Stravinksy, next to all the outdoor cafés.